 3. Department of Rheumatology, Royal Free London NHS Foundation Trust

 DermNet NZ Editor-in-Chief A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 January 2018.

 Systemic sclerosis (SSc) is an autoimmune inflammatory condition.
 It results in potentially widespread fibrosis and vascular abnormalities, which can affect the skin, lungs, gastrointestinal tract, heart and kidneys.
 The skin becomes thickened and hard (sclerotic).

-Systemic sclerosis has been subdivided into 2 main subtypes, according to the distribution of skin involvement.
+Systemic sclerosis has been subdivided into two main subtypes, according to the distribution of skin involvement.